AGalabov/AGalabov.github.io/advent-of-code-day-1-using-types.md

 ## Comparisons

-In order to find the numbers of increases we would need to be able to compare two numbers.
+In order to find the number of increases we would need to be able to compare two numbers.
 Let's do it:

 ```ts
 type GreaterThan<